THE STORY OF CABEL T-B RECORDING

 of time.
 The wait for "Human Dinosaurs 2" is long, but in my opinion

-it was well worth the wait.
+it was well worth the wait (*the majority of the songs that are from

 THE STORY OF CABEL T-B RECORDING